 Place Postcode Size of site Site description Suburban, Urban or Central location?
-Public Transport Accessibility of area Local characte r of area Croydon Opportunity Area CRO 1PJ 0.13ha Office Building Central High Large buildings with su rrounding space Descriptio n of option Justification for option Anticipated phasing of development Evidence of deliverability Number of homes development or retail (on ( n residential or hotel and/ George Street tage) In accordance with Policy SP3 of the Croydon Local Plan 2018, office refurbishment/redevelopment and mixed use should be explored fully.
-Site lies within a proposed extension of the Primary Shopping Area which would make all town centre uses acceptable in this location.
-The redevelopment of this site could help to meet the need for new homes in the borough.
-To assist sustainability the development must incorporate acoustic measures to reduce impact of noise on the development.
+Public Transport Accessibility of area Local characte r of area Croydon Opportunity Area CR0 1PJ 0.13ha Office Building Central High Large buildings with su rrounding space Descriptio n of option Justification for option Anticipated phasing of development Evidence of deliverability Number of homes development George Street 2018, office should be explo of the Primar centre uses a of this site of the borough. cordance with Policy SP3 of the Croydon Local Plan office refurbishment/redevelopment and mixed use be explored fully.
+Site lies within a proposed extension Primary Shopping Area which would make all town uses acceptable in this location.
+The redevelopment s site could help to meet the need for new homes in rough.
+To assist sustainability the development must orate acoustic measures to reduce impact of noise on the development.
 Post 2026 Site has no known developer interest and the Council will need to work with landowner to bring it forward 19 to 52